SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/volunteer.md

 ### Interview updates

-Update interviews from a backlog of tasks.
-This involves coding in Docassemble, but **no coding experience is necessary**.
-We will teach you everything you need to get started and support you with regular check-ins.
+Update interviews from a backlog of tasks. **No coding experience is necessary to join this team**.
+This does involve coding in Docassemble, but we will teach you everything you need to get started and support you with regular check-ins.
 You just need to be willing to learn!

 The updates team requires a long-term commitment.
 Volunteers should be able to commit at least 5–10 hours per month for at least 3 months.